 COURSE MATERIALS

 Required Materials

-The research articles you will read in the course can be found by accessing the UGA library's website or our eLC course materials.
+The research articles you will read in the course can be found by accessing by accessing the eLC course page or the UGA library's website.
+You will also evaluate case studies from the casebook indicated below.